cilium/cilium/Documentation/bpf.rst

-  It basically means that the ``bpf`` classifier does not need to call into external tc action modules, which are not necessary for ``bpf`` anyway, since all packet mangling, forwarding or other kind of actions can already be performed inside the single BPF program that is to be attached, and is therefore significantly faster.
+  It basically means that the ``bpf`` classifier does not need to call into external tc action modules, which are not necessary for ``bpf`` anyway, since all packet mangling, forwarding or other kind of actions can already be performed inside the single BPF program which is to be attached, and is therefore significantly faster.

   At this point, the program has been attached and is executed once packets traverse